grpc/grpc-web/BROWSER-FEATURES.md

 A grpc-web gateway is recommended to overwrite the default 200 status code and map any gateway-generated or server-generated error status to standard HTTP status codes (such as 503) when it is possible.
 This will help with debugging and may also improve security protection for web apps.

+# URL query params

+To enable query-param based routing rules in reverse proxies and to avoid CORS preflight, a grpc-web client may "advertise" certain request data or metadata as query params.
+The grpc-web proxy module should remove the query params before the request is sent to the downstream gRPC server.

+The actual data in query params is not interpreted by grpc-web libraries.
+Standard URL encoding rules shoud be followed to encode those query params.

 # Security

 * XSRF, XSS policy to be published